Hikaru Nakamura: 2009: Second U.S. Championship and other tournament successes

-Nakamura won the 2009 U.S. Chess Championship (St Louis, Missouri, May 2009), scoring 7/9 to take clear first ahead of 17-year-old GM-elect Robert Hess, who shared second with 6½.
+Nakamura won the 2009 U.S. Chess Championship (St Louis, Missouri, May 2009), scoring 7/9 to take clear first place.

 In July 2009, Nakamura won the Donostia-San Sebastian Chess Festival, tying with former FIDE world champion Ruslan Ponomariov with 6½/9 before defeating Ponomariov in a blitz playoff to win the title over a field including former undisputed world champion Anatoly Karpov, former FIDE world champions Rustam Kasimdzhanov and Ponomariov, 2009 World Junior champion Maxime Vachier-Lagrave, and Peter Svidler among others.
-In August 2009, Nakamura became the 960 World Chess Champion, beating GM Levon Aronian 3½–½ in Mainz, Germany.

 In November 2009, Nakamura participated in the BNbank blitz tournament in Oslo, Norway.
 He reached the final by winning all 12 of his games.
 In the championship, he faced the world No. 2 and reigning World Blitz Champion Magnus Carlsen.
 Nakamura won the match 3–1, further cementing his reputation as one of the best blitz players in the world, despite having not been invited to the 2009 World Blitz championship.

-Nakamura skipped the Chess World Cup 2009 in favor of the London Chess Classic in December 2009.
-Although he drew with the black pieces against eventual winner Magnus Carlsen and with white against former world champion Vladimir Kramnik, Nakamura failed to win a game during the tournament and ended in seventh place out of eight.
+Nakamura skipped the 2009 FIDE World Cup in favor of the London Chess Classic in December 2009.
+Although he drew with the black pieces against eventual winner Magnus Carlsen and with White against former world champion Vladimir Kramnik, Nakamura failed to win a game during the tournament and ended in seventh place.

 2010: Gold medalist and top-ten player

-Nakamura began 2010 playing first board for the United States at the World Team Chess Championship held in Bursa, Turkey.
-His performance, including a win over world No. 6 and recent FIDE World Cup winner Boris Gelfand on the black side of a King's Indian Defense, won him the individual gold medal for board one and led the U.S. to a second-place finish behind Russia.
+Nakamura began 2010 playing first board for the US at the World Team Championship held in Bursa, Turkey.
+His performance, including a win over world No. 6 Boris Gelfand on the black side of a King's Indian Defense, won him the gold medal for board one and led the U.S. to a silver medal finish behind Russia.

-Nakamura participated in the 2010 Corus tournament in Wijk aan Zee.
-He finished with +2, tying for fourth with Viswanathan Anand, behind Carlsen, Shirov, and Kramnik.
+Nakamura participated in the Corus Chess Tournament 2010.
+He finished with a score of 7½/13, tying for fourth place with Viswanathan Anand.

-In May, Nakamura participated in the 2010 United States Chess Championship in Saint Louis, Missouri, attempting to defend his 2009 title.
-Seeded first, he scored 5/7 points to qualify for the round-robin stage against the 1991 champion Gata Kamsky, 2006 champion Alexander Onischuk, and 2008 champion Yuri Shulman.
+In May, Nakamura participated in the 2010 U.S. Championship in Saint Louis, Missouri.
+Seeded first, he scored 5/7 points to qualify for the round-robin stage against the former champions Gata Kamsky, Alexander Onischuk, and Yuri Shulman.
 In the round-robin stage, he drew with Kamsky before losing to Shulman, with the white pieces in both games.
-The loss to Shulman eliminated him from defending his 2009 title.
+The loss to Shulman eliminated him from the competition.

-Nakamura competed in the 39th Chess Olympiad.
-Although he defeated Lê Quang Liêm and drew Kramnik with the black pieces during the tournament, the U.S. team failed to medal.